 Let us first look at a typical ETL process.
 Data is read from a source, transformed, possibly historized, and finally written to the target database.

 Although there are dependencies between ETL jobs/scripts, many of the scripts can be executed in parallel because there are no dependencies.

 What is the usual setup these days?
-On an ETL server or cluster of servers, a certain number of ETL scripts are executed in a batch simultaneously.
+On an ETL server or cluster of servers, several ETL scripts are executed simultaneously in a batch.

 Sizing The Compute Node Cluster in Snowflake

 What can we do to speed up the loading process at the same cost?
 One possibility is to double the number of compute nodes in a Snowflake cluster.

 If we assume a minute-based billing, we can halve the loading time, as is Snowflake’s case.
 Our loading is thus completed in half the time at the same cost.

 As you can see, this model falls and stands with how cloud resource usage is charged.

 But even if a cost advantage is not given, you see that we can flexibly control our loading process in Snowflake.

 In the ideal case, however, the loading time can be reduced without additional costs.